Mooloolaba: Geography

 Mooloolaba is serviced by coach from Brisbane, by train and connecting bus via Nambour, Woombye, Landsborough station, and by air from the Sunshine Coast Airport.

 History

 Mooloolaba derives from the Aboriginal word mulu, meaning snapper fish, or mulla meaning Red-bellied Black Snake.
 Originally known as Mooloolah Heads, the name was changed to Mooloolaba by Thomas O'Connor in 1919 when he subdivided land for sale there.

+Mooloolaba Surf Club was established in December 1922 by a group of individuals from the Mooloolah River Sports Club to oversee beach safety.

 A Methodist church hall was opened on Saturday 28 January 1933.

 Mooloolaba Provisional School opened on 2 May 1933.
 On 24 January 1938, it became Mooloolaba State School.
 It had less than 50 students in its early years.
 The original school building remains on the site, but has been extended over the years.